 When one Suno track descends from another, that lineage is written into its metadata: extension chains, "edited from", "covered from".
 It should be the most interesting social graph in AI music.
 But on nearly every public endpoint, Suno replaces those pointers with a string of all-zero UUIDs (00000000-…-000000000000) — you learn a source exists, but never which clip it was.

 A few places forgot to redact.
 We used those gaps to record every edge that fell through, and assembled a cross-author remix graph.
-This report is not about how large that graph will grow.
-It is about the fact that it will not grow at all.
+This report is not about how large that graph could grow.
+Its 2024 core — a one-time backfill — is sealed for good: the alias route whose serializer skipped redaction is gone, and the playlist object it pointed at redacts almost everything when read directly.
+What remains is one narrow gap Suno still hasn't closed, adding an edge every few weeks at most.

 Lineage edges by type